Magento 2 SAP Business One Integration: How to Synchronize Prices & Price Lists Between The Two Systems

 Today, our attention is captured by two fundamental entities that you can move between Magento 2 and SAP Business One: prices and price lists.
 We shed light on how they are used in both systems.
 After that, there is a chapter dedicated to the Magento 2 SAP Business One integration.
 The final part of this guide represents other opportunities related to the tool that we describe.
-So, if you have no ideas on how to import/export product prices and price lists between your Magento 2 store and SAP Business One, you’ve come to the right place.
-Your e-commerce website can be easily synchronized with the leading provider of ERP and CRM services.
+So, if you have no idea on how to import/export product prices and price lists between your Magento 2 store and SAP Business One, you’ve come to the right place.
+Although the Magento 2 Business One integration is not available by default in your settings, your e-commerce website can be easily synchronized with the leading provider of ERP and CRM services.

 Table of contents